What developers should know about security with Troy Hunt

 Michaela: [00:09:51] Yeah, that's exactly what I wanted to ask you, because every time I get an email about a data breach, it also suggests slightly that I might not be impacted.

-But yeah, I think that this is probably a good strategy also to make people feel secure even they are not.
+But yeah, I think that this is probably a good strategy also to make people feel secure even when they are not.

 Troy: [00:10:31] Yeah, it's, I always wonder as well, how much of this is lawyers, right?
 And so I, I actually had a conversation with a company today that's got a very unpleasant vulnerability.
 And then the guy I was speaking to, he said, look, my, my legal counsel internally has basically said, don't say anything.